Samsung Galaxy Note 10+ full review

 It's got 12GB of RAM (50% more than the regular model), the option for 512GB of storage as well as 256GB and is the only one with a microSD card slot so you can add up to 512GB more.
 On these, fronts the Note 10+ is a power user's dream and could even replace a laptop for some.

-Back to the Note 10+ extras and the phone has some extra camera sensors compared to the regular model.
-Samsung calls then DepthVision and they help out with things like portrait mode and Live focus rather than solely relying on software to create those effects.
+Back to the Note 10+ extras and the phone has some additional camera sensors compared to the regular model.
+Samsung calls then DepthVision and they help out with things like Live focus rather than solely relying on software to create those effects.
+You can see them below the LED flash.

-Videos should be better thanks to improved Super Steady stabilisation and there are also new features like audio zoom so you can select a particular area of a video to listen to more and AR Doodle which lets you scribble over on a video with tracking.
-The most useful thing is being able to use bokeh blur effect of Live focus on videos.
+There are also new features like audio zoom so you can select a particular area of a video to listen to more but the most useful thing is being able to add the bokeh blur effect of Live focus onto videos.

 We also need to talk about 5G which is not a standard feature of either Note 10 model.
 If you're interested in getting on the latest and greatest mobile network, or at least future-proofing, then you'll have to buy the specific 5G variant of the Note 10+ just like Samsung has done with the S10 5G.